Customer relationships: relationships for life

 One of the perks I get as a remote employee of my company is 12 company-paid bookings at co-working spaces through an app called Gable.
 My company rolled out this offering earlier this year as a way to get employees who work in remote locations to work and meet with other employees in the same area.
 I hadn’t had a reason to take advantage of this until Kaia started at her new school downtown.
 I finally booked a space yesterday so that I could attend Kaia’s school’s Halloween parade, and it was an interesting experience to be in a workspace where I was surrounded by total strangers instead of colleagues.

 The Malin SoHo co-working space is a short 10-minute walk from Kaia’s school, and from the photos, it looked like a very modern, poshly furnished space.
-There’s a kitchen that is stocked with a proper coffee machine (flat whites or cappuccinos, anyone?), a water machine with multiple settings/temperatures, a fridge, microwave, and real ceramic bowls, plates, and silverware.
+It is three floors of work space total.
+There’s a kitchen that is stocked with a proper coffee machine (flat whites or cappuccinos, anyone?
+And as a quirk, the only milk option built into the machine is oat milk), a water machine with multiple settings/temperatures, and with a claim to have “added electrolytes,” a fridge, microwave, and real ceramic bowls, plates, and silverware.
 The space has couches, diner-like booths, long desks, as well as designated work desks that you can reserve (and pay extra for).
 There are also a good number of private, sound-proof phone booths, as well as beautifully appointed and different sized conference rooms that you can also book and pay extra for.
 The space has good lighting and lots of natural light (of course, the areas where there is natural light, you have to pay extra to sit and reserve seats there, but well, if you are willing to pay…).
 The whole space looks like it was made to be photographed and put on social media.

 I understand the aesthetics are very important to them, but it wasn’t clear which spaces were “reserved” based on the way things were laid out because nothing was labeled.
 So in the morning, I worked at a reserved space without realizing it.
 When I tried to go back to it after the Halloween parade, someone let me know that it was reserved and I couldn’t sit there… even though that entire area was unoccupied.